danchoi/startbrick/README.md

 Startbrick works with Rails 3.

-To use Startbrick, put this line the Gemfile of your Rails app:

-    gem 'startbrick'

-and start your Rails app like this:
+To use startbrick, start your Rails app with this command:

-    rails s Startbrick
+    startbrick

+You can add any of the arguments that you can pass to the `rails s` command.

 ## Optional .startbrick script